 To make sure these improvements actually resulted in real-world benefits, we tested the heck out of it.

 We wanted to make sure it actually worked in practice, not just on our own mousepads, but across various surfaces that people might be using.
-We tested extensively on not just SteelSeries mousepads, but Logitech and other brands of mousepads.
+We tested extensively on not just SteelSeries mousepads, but also on Logitech and other brands of mousepads.

 We even tested it out on non-mousepad surfaces like a manila envelope, a piece of white paper, a laminate countertop, and an IKEA wood desk, to make sure it was more reliable than any other sensor, even when being flicked, tilted, and more.